er1cdmelo/basicprojects/README.md

 # basicprojects
-just some projects from the course.
+just some projects from the  Python course.